Home / Career Guides / LMS Specialist

 What are the standard professional development paths for an LMS specialist?

-Typically, entry-level LMS specialists may start with roles such as instructional designer, where they gain extensive system knowledge and experience.
+Typically, entry-level specialists may start with roles such as instructional designer, where they gain extensive system knowledge and experience.
 With time and valuable accrued experience, they can progress to the role of an LMS administrator or manager.
 They may then advance to positions like senior LMS administrator or director of learning technologies.
 Continual professional development and staying updated with new eLearning trends and technological advancements can further enhance career progression opportunities.

 What’s unique about working as an LMS specialist?